Affiliate links on Android Authority may earn us a commission. Learn more.

 What Chrome can do, Edge can do as well.
 But there are plenty of things that Edge can do that Chrome can't.

 Ultimately, the battle between Chrome and Edge is close thanks to their shared Chromium base.
-However, Microsoft has really put up a great effort with Edge, and we’d like to side with it for the time being.
+However, Microsoft has really put up a great effort with Edge.
 If you’re looking for a new browser to try, do check out Edge with an open mind.
 Leave behind your preconceived notions from the Internet Explorer era, and you may find yourself liking Edge more than Chrome, even if you can’t fully dive into the Microsoft ecosystem.

 With that being said, we’re aware and conscious of how busy Edge can appear at times.
 If you prefer keeping your browser simple while still having the headroom to do just about anything and everything, you’ll like the simplicity and ease of use of Chrome.
 I personally am not a fan of how Edge is being monetized through sneaky ads sandwiched between actual news in the content feed.
 There’s no telling how far Microsoft takes this, and I’ll continue advocating for a relatively cleaner experience for all.